REPORT - Thought Process of a Champion

 Warming up before you ride is one of the most important excercises

 to do.
 Believe it or not, this is the one thing that most

 riders forget to do.

-A large amount of injuries occur when a rider first gets to the
+A large amount of injuries occur when a rider first gets

-and warming up.
+proper stretching and warming up.

 Warming up also helps the bodies circulation kick into action.

-A large part of armpump is shocking the body into a hyper workout
+A large part of armpump is shocking the body into a hyper

-in mind, negotiating a motocross bike around
+task ahead, baring in mind, negotiating a motocross bike around

 a motocross track is no matter to be taken lightly.

-Stretches should be done prior to putting your kit on, of all major
+Stretches should be done prior to putting your kit on, of

-can be done when the kit is on, which helps
+A similar routine can be done when the kit is on, which helps

 to take a short jog with you kit on (100m) to get the blood

-Whilst I know you keen to get on the track and ride, doing this
+Whilst I know you keen to get on the track and ride, doing

-into riding sooner.
+get you settled into riding sooner.

-Also bare in mind that the first 2 laps when you get on the track
+Also bare in mind that the first 2 laps when you get on the

-(like rocks and holes), and to get you moving
+on the track, (like rocks and holes), and to get you moving